arnaudporet/stream/readme.md

 * the network must be provided as a sif file (see above)
 * in the file containing the source nodes (see above): one node per line
 * since stream uses random walks:
-    * the results can be different between identical runs
+    * the results can be subject to variability
     * returning all the possible up/down-stream paths is not guaranteed
 * increasing `maxWalk`:
     * increases the robustness of the results